Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

   theme_minimal() +
   ggtitle("bio_4")
 ```
-Now, adapting the above code, plot the outlier SNPs for the other bioclim variables.
+Now, adapting the above code, plot the outlier SNPs for the other four bioclim variables.
 For example, you'll change the first line to read: 'pval_bio_5 <- as.data.frame(-log10(pvals_df$bio_5))' and make similar adjustments all the way down to 'ggtitle("bio_5")'.
-The required LFMMoutliers_bio5_final.txt file (and those for the other bio variables) are provided in the Day3 folder.
+The required LFMMoutliers_bio5_final.txt file (and those for the other bio variables) are provided in the Day3/RequiredFiles/ folder.

 ### Gradient Forest
 Finally, we'll explore the gradient forest method.